OpenDSA/OpenDSA/RST/source/Development/AnalSpace.rst

 For example, each node of a linked list must store a pointer to the next value on the list.
-All such information stored in addition to the actual data values is referred to as :dfn:`overhead`.
+All such information stored in addition to the actual data values is referred to as :term:`overhead`.
 Ideally, overhead should be kept to a minimum while allowing maximum access.
 The need to maintain a balance between these opposing goals is what makes the study of data structures so interesting.

-One important aspect of algorithm design is referred to as the :dfn:`space/time tradeoff` principle.
+One important aspect of algorithm design is referred to as the :term:`space/time tradeoff` principle.
 The space/time tradeoff principle says that one can often achieve a reduction in time if one is willing to sacrifice space or vice versa.